libmir/asdf/README.md

 ❗️: Currently all ASDF Method names and all UDAs are in DRAFT state, we might want want make them simpler.
 Please submit an Issue if you have input.

-❗️: when using the filter method invalid records are silently ignored per default. this is a feature, becase throwing an exception may be too expensive

 #### Why ASDF?

 - ASDF is fast.
 It can be really helpful if you have gigabytes of JSON line separated values.